QuentinRa/blog.quentinra.dev/tools/git/notes/tools.md

 [Go back](../index.md#advanced-concepts)

-This is my list of websites that I heard of, and used for most of them.
-You can login using your GitHub account, and make them review your code (usually, it's free for open-source project, paid for others).
+This is my list of websites that I heard of and used for most of them.
+You can log in using your GitHub account, and make them review your code (usually, it's free for an open-source project, paid for others).

 * [sonarcloud](https://sonarcloud.io) (the **BEST**, quite a lot of feedback)
 * [codefactor](https://www.codefactor.io/) (analysis, good)